VirtualSMS

 # You control concurrency, retries, fallback country logic.

-# MCP server — Claude orchestrates the same operations
+# MCP — Claude orchestrates the same operations via 18-tool catalog

 import anthropic, os